eclab/grains/README.md

 Not a GRAINS project per se.
 This is a lightweight MIDI library designed for small controllers.
 I have developed it for the various MIDI-controlled projects on this page.

+If you're looking for a MIDI router or toolkit application for GRAINS, check out DAVE.

 Status: Under Development.

 ## Mono-M